- Virtual item trading marketplace

 Okay, we are under the $300 mark now when it comes to the starting price, and the Oni Taiji is widely regarded as one of the nicest AWP skins you can buy, and whilst it’s expensive, it’s not a widely unrealistic purchase.
 It was released during the Operation Hydra Collection and has hand-painted colorful samurai and Oni imagery, helping you to “face your demons”.

 When it comes to expensive skins, the Asiimov is the most common one you will see.
-With the starting price just over $94, it’s a reasonable price to get yourself one of the most iconic AWP skins in the CS2 video game without breaking the bank.
+With the starting price just over $94, it’s a reasonable price to get yourself one of the most iconic AWP skins in the CS2 without breaking the bank.
 It came with the Phoenix Collection and features a sci-fi design.

 Finally, ending on a boom, we have the AWP Boom skin.
 Similarly priced to the Asiimov, the Boom has a unique look to it.
 If you’re an esports fan, the Boom was released in the 2013 eSports Collection with comic book onomatopoeia over the orange base coat.